Pain in the neck is most commonly the result of four main causes: trauma, poor posture, muscle strain, or a degenerative disc disease.

 Why choose Black Hills Orthopedic & Spine Center?

 Our fellowship-trained neck doctors at Black Hills Orthopedic & Spine Center have completed additional training specifically in the back, neck, and spine.
-With this advanced training, Dr. Stephen Eckrich, Dr. Christian Gaffney, and Dr. Robert Woodruff have the experience and expertise to assess, diagnose, and treat your neck injury or condition individually to your needs.
+With this advanced training, Dr. Christian Gaffney and Dr. Robert Woodruff have the experience and expertise to assess, diagnose, and treat your neck injury or condition individually to your needs.

 To consult with one of our neck doctors, please request an appointment online or call (605) 341-1414.